pronskiy/xdebug-extension/README.md

 A modern, dependency-free, cross-browser extension for Xdebug.

+It works in Chrome*, Firefox and Edge browsers

 This work is based on some of the ideas in the legacy [Xdebug helper](https://chromewebstore.google.com/detail/xdebug-helper/eadndfjplgieldjbigjakmdgkmoaaaoc) extension.

 The motivation for this new extension was that `xdebug-helper` will soon no longer be supported and was limited to Chrome in any case.
 I had originally intended to update and submit a PR on that extension, but realized that it was probably better to just start from scratch using a more modern approach.

+_* It may also work on other Chromium based browsers (Opera, Vivaldi, Brave, etc) that allow Chrome extensions, however these are untested and are not offically supported by this project._

 ## Features